ansys/pystk/doc/source/api/ansys/stk/core/vgt/ICalculationToolSamplingBasic.rst

 ICalculationToolSamplingBasic
 =============================

-.. py:class:: ICalculationToolSamplingBasic
+.. py:class:: ansys.stk.core.vgt.ICalculationToolSamplingBasic

    object

    Sampling definition determines how scalar data should be sampled in order to adequately capture trends in that data.

-.. py:currentmodule:: ansys.stk.core.vgt
+.. py:currentmodule:: ICalculationToolSamplingBasic

 Overview
 --------